UniversalDependencies/docs/validation.md

 [Line                   528]: Mismatch between the text attribute and the FORM field.
 Form is 'Frame' but text is 'Leonardo Romanioli Filho,...'
 [Line                   528]: Mismatch between the text attribute and the FORM field.
 Form is '.' but text is 'Leonardo Romanioli Fi...'
 [Line                   528]: Extra characters at the end of the text attribute, not accounted for in the FORM fields: 'Leonardo Romanioli Filho, e o vendedor Luís Silveira, da concessionária Frame.'
-[Line                   2694]: Mismatch between the text attribute and the FORM field.
-Form is 'os' but text is 'Os presidentes da Litu...'
+[Line                   4788]: Mismatch between the text attribute and the FORM field.
+Form is ',' but text is ' Estados Unidos, Fran...'
-[Line                   2694]: Mismatch between the text attribute and the FORM field.
-Form is 'presidentes' but text is 'Os presidentes da Lituânia, Alg...'
+[Line                   4788]: Mismatch between the text attribute and the FORM field.
+Form is 'Estados' but text is ' Estados Unidos, França e I...'
-[Line                   2694]: Mismatch between the text attribute and the FORM field.
-Form is 'da' but text is 'Os presidentes da Litu...'
+[Line                   4788]: Mismatch between the text attribute and the FORM field.
+Form is 'Unidos' but text is ' Estados Unidos, França e ...'
-[Line                   2694]: Mismatch between the text attribute and the FORM field.
-Form is 'Lituânia' but text is 'Os presidentes da Lituânia, ...'
+[Line                   4788]: Mismatch between the text attribute and the FORM field.
+Form is ',' but text is ' Estados Unidos, Fran...'
 ...suppressing further errors regarding Metadata
-*** FAILED *** with 102 errors
+*** FAILED *** with 54 errors
-Metadata errors: 102
+Metadata errors: 54

 ******************

-python /home/ginter/UD_PROJHOOK/tools/validate.py --lang pt /home/ginter/UD_PROJHOOK/UD-dev-branches/UD_Portuguese/pt-ud-train.conllu
+python tools/validate.py --lang pt UD-dev-branches/UD_Portuguese/pt-ud-train.conllu

-[Line                   140]: Mismatch between the text attribute and the FORM field.
-Form is 'da' but text is '» da noite, a meio cam...'
+[Line                   1281]: Mismatch between the text attribute and the FORM field.
+Form is 'teve' but text is 'PÚBLICO teve acesso -- t...'
-[Line                   140]: Mismatch between the text attribute and the FORM field.
-Form is 'noite' but text is '» da noite, a meio caminh...'
+[Line                   1281]: Mismatch between the text attribute and the FORM field.
+Form is 'acesso' but text is 'PÚBLICO teve acesso -- tra...'
-[Line                   140]: Mismatch between the text attribute and the FORM field.
-Form is ',' but text is ' da noite, a meio cam...'
+[Line                   1281]: Mismatch between the text attribute and the FORM field.
+Form is '--' but text is 'PÚBLICO teve acesso --...'
-[Line                   140]: Mismatch between the text attribute and the FORM field.
-Form is 'a' but text is ' da noite, a meio cam...'
+[Line                   1281]: Mismatch between the text attribute and the FORM field.
+Form is 'traçado' but text is 'PÚBLICO teve acesso -- traç...'
-[Line                   140]: Mismatch between the text attribute and the FORM field.
-Form is 'meio' but text is ' da noite, a meio caminh...'
+[Line                   1281]: Mismatch between the text attribute and the FORM field.
+Form is 'pela' but text is 'PÚBLICO teve acesso -- t...'
-[Line                   140]: Mismatch between the text attribute and the FORM field.
-Form is 'caminho' but text is ' da noite, a meio caminho e...'
+[Line                   1281]: Mismatch between the text attribute and the FORM field.
+Form is 'comissão' but text is 'PÚBLICO teve acesso -- traça...'
-[Line                   140]: Mismatch between the text attribute and the FORM field.
-Form is 'entre' but text is ' da noite, a meio caminho...'
+[Line                   1281]: Mismatch between the text attribute and the FORM field.
+Form is 'revela' but text is 'PÚBLICO teve acesso -- tra...'
-[Line                   140]: Mismatch between the text attribute and the FORM field.
-Form is 'os' but text is ' da noite, a meio cami...'
+[Line                   1281]: Mismatch between the text attribute and the FORM field.
+Form is 'que' but text is 'PÚBLICO teve acesso -- ...'
-[Line                   140]: Mismatch between the text attribute and the FORM field.
-Form is 'devaneios' but text is ' da noite, a meio caminho ent...'
+[Line                   1281]: Mismatch between the text attribute and the FORM field.
+Form is 'o' but text is 'PÚBLICO teve acesso -...'
-[Line                   140]: Mismatch between the text attribute and the FORM field.
-Form is 'de' but text is ' da noite, a meio cami...'
+[Line                   1281]: Mismatch between the text attribute and the FORM field.
+Form is 'número' but text is 'PÚBLICO teve acesso -- tra...'
-[Line                   140]: Mismatch between the text attribute and the FORM field.
-Form is 'uma' but text is ' da noite, a meio camin...'
+[Line                   1281]: Mismatch between the text attribute and the FORM field.
+Form is 'de' but text is 'PÚBLICO teve acesso --...'
-[Line                   140]: Mismatch between the text attribute and the FORM field.
-Form is 'fauna' but text is ' da noite, a meio caminho...'
+[Line                   1281]: Mismatch between the text attribute and the FORM field.
+Form is 'pessoas' but text is 'PÚBLICO teve acesso -- traç...'
-[Line                   140]: Mismatch between the text attribute and the FORM field.
-Form is 'periférica' but text is ' da noite, a meio caminho entr...'
+[Line                   1281]: Mismatch between the text attribute and the FORM field.
+Form is 'abrangidas' but text is 'PÚBLICO teve acesso -- traçado...'
-[Line                   140]: Mismatch between the text attribute and the FORM field.
-Form is ',' but text is ' da noite, a meio cam...'
+[Line                   1281]: Mismatch between the text attribute and the FORM field.
+Form is 'pelo' but text is 'PÚBLICO teve acesso -- t...'
-[Line                   140]: Mismatch between the text attribute and the FORM field.
-Form is 'seja' but text is ' da noite, a meio caminh...'
+[Line                   1281]: Mismatch between the text attribute and the FORM field.
+Form is 'RMG' but text is 'PÚBLICO teve acesso -- ...'
-[Line                   140]: Mismatch between the text attribute and the FORM field.
-Form is 'de' but text is ' da noite, a meio cami...'
+[Line                   1281]: Mismatch between the text attribute and the FORM field.
+Form is 'aumentou' but text is 'PÚBLICO teve acesso -- traça...'
-[Line                   140]: Mismatch between the text attribute and the FORM field.
-Form is 'Lisboa' but text is ' da noite, a meio caminho ...'
+[Line                   1281]: Mismatch between the text attribute and the FORM field.
+Form is '36' but text is 'PÚBLICO teve acesso --...'
-[Line                   140]: Mismatch between the text attribute and the FORM field.
-Form is ',' but text is ' da noite, a meio cam...'
+[Line                   1281]: Mismatch between the text attribute and the FORM field.
+Form is 'por' but text is 'PÚBLICO teve acesso -- ...'
-[Line                   140]: Mismatch between the text attribute and the FORM field.
-Form is 'Londres' but text is ' da noite, a meio caminho e...'
+[Line                   1281]: Mismatch between the text attribute and the FORM field.
+Form is 'cento' but text is 'PÚBLICO teve acesso -- tr...'
 ...suppressing further errors regarding Metadata
-*** FAILED *** with 2960 errors
+*** FAILED *** with 2733 errors
-Metadata errors: 2960
+Metadata errors: 2733

 ******************